jozsef-vesza/jozsef-vesza.github.io/_posts/2020-08-01-unit-testing-publishers.markdown

     let interval = CMTime(seconds: self.interval, preferredTimescale: CMTimeScale(NSEC_PER_SEC))
     timeObserverToken = player.addPeriodicTimeObserver(forInterval: interval, queue: DispatchQueue.main) { [weak self] time in
-        guard let self = self, let subscriber = self.subscriber else { return }
         // 2.
+        guard
+            let self = self,
+            let subscriber = self.subscriber,
+            self.requested > .none else { return }
+        // 3.
         self.requested -= .max(1)
         let newDemand = subscriber.receive(time.seconds)
-        // 3.
+        // 4.
         self.requested += newDemand
-        // 4.
-        if self.requested == .none {
-            subscriber.receive(completion: .finished)
     }
 }
-}
 ```

 Looking at the marked lines, it's becoming clear that the responsibility of coping with the demand falls entirely on the Subscription implementation:
 1. First, it registers the initial demand.
-2. When a value is sent to the Subscriber, it updates the demand to avoid sending too many values.
+2. When a value is sent to the Subscriber, it first checks if there'a a demand to fulfill.
+3. Then, it updates the demand to avoid sending too many values.
-3. The Subscriber may choose to increment the demand, so the Subscription updates the value stored in `requested` to keep up.
+4. The Subscriber may choose to increment the demand, so the Subscription updates the value stored in `requested` to keep up.
-4. Finally, if no more values are requested, the Subscription can complete.

 To cover all theses cases, you could divide the tests into the following categories:
 * Tests, that work with unlimited demand: The most common use case for Publishers is to subscribe using `sink(receiveCompletion:receiveValue:)`, and handle values as they are emitted.
 So you'll have to make sure that your Publisher works well with this setup.